A Form That Saves You $400-600 at Closing

 The TREC contract acknowledges both.
 Paragraph 6C references “a Residential Real Property Affidavit or Declaration promulgated by the Texas Department of Insurance (T-47 Affidavit or T-47.1 Declaration).”
 Either one works.

 The T-47.1 is more convenient.
 No notary appointment, no extra step at closing.
 If your title company offers it, take it.
-The legal weight is the same — you’re still swearing that nothing changed — but you skip the notarization logistics.
+The obligation is the same — you’re still swearing that nothing changed — but you skip the notarization logistics.

 When You Need It